blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 = 1.0 =
 * Plugin created.

+== Credits ==
+Photo credits to Anna Shvets https://www.pexels.com/@shvetsa

 == Screenshots ==

+1. The SiteGround Optimizer Dashboard Page offers a quick look at the current optimization status of your website, along with shortcuts to the relevant optimization pages.
-1. The Super Cacher Settings tab handles your Dynamic caching and Memcached.
+2. The SiteGround Optimizer Caching Page handles your Dynamic caching and Memcached.
 Here, you can exclude URls from the cache, test your site and purge the Dynamic caching manually.
-2. In the Environment Optimization tab, you can force HTTPS for your site, switch PHP versions and enable Gzip and Browser Caching rules.
+3. The SiteGround Optimizer Environment Page, you can force HTTPS for your site, tweak the WordPress Heartbeat Optimization, pre-fetch external domains and enable the Database Maintenance.
-3. The Frontend Optimization tab allows you to Minify HTML, CSS & JS, as well as to remove query strings from your static resources and disable the Emoji support.
+4. The SiteGround Optimizer Frontend Optimization Page allows you to Minify HTML, CSS & JS, as well as to remove query strings from your static resources and disable the Emoji support.
-4. The Image Optimization tab allows you to optimize your Media Library images, aswell as adds Lazy Loading functionality for your site.
+5. The SiteGround Optimizer Media Page allows you to optimize your Media Library images, as well as adds Lazy Loading functionality for your site.
-5. Multisite Only!
-In the Global Settings tab, you can configure all options that are global for your network.
-6. Multisite Only!
-In the Per Site Defaults tab, you can configure how the new sites, added to your network will be setup.
+6. The SiteGround Optimizer Speed Test Page, allows you to test your site loading speed, as well as additional tips on improving your site performance.